Lower Washington Heights

 - The Audubon Ballroom, a former vaudeville hall where Malcolm X was assassinated

-- A mural in the Audubon Endangered Birds Project
+- Murals in the Audubon Endangered Birds Project

 - An historic district, including Sylvan Terrace